aya-rs/book/src/start/dropping-packets.md

 In order to add addresses to block, we first need to get a reference to the `BLOCKLIST` map.
 Once we have it, it's simply a case of calling `blocklist.insert()`.
 We'll use the `IPv4Addr` type to represent our IP address as it's human-readable and can be easily converted to a `u32`.
-We'll block all traffic **to** `192.168.0.10` sent over the `lo` interface, for this example.
+We'll block all traffic **to** `192.168.0.10` sent over the `eth0` interface, for this example.

 ```rust,ignore
 {{#rustdoc_include ../../examples/myapp-02/myapp/src/main.rs:block_address}}